AndersDJohnson/firedux/README.md

   url: 'https://redux-firebase.firebaseio.com/'

   // Optional:
-  omit: ['$localState'] // Properties that you want to reserve for local use and not sync with Firebase.
+  omit: ['$localState'] // Properties to reserve for local use and not sync with Firebase.
 })

 const reducer = combineReducers({